canyie/pine/README.md

 [中文版本](README_cn.md)
 ## Introduction
-Pine is a dynamic java method hook framework on ART runtime, it can intercept almost all java method calls in this process.
+Pine is a dynamic java method hook framework on ART runtime, which can intercept almost all java method calls in the current process.

-Currently it supports Android 4.4(ART only) ~ **12.1** with thumb-2/arm64 architecture.
+Currently it supports Android 4.4(ART only) ~ **13** with thumb-2/arm64 architecture.

 About its working principle, you can refer to this Chinese [article](https://canyie.github.io/2020/04/27/dynamic-hooking-framework-on-art/).

-Note: For Android 6.0 and 32-bit mode, the arguments may be wrong; and for Android 9.0+, pine will disable the hidden api restriction policy.
+Note: For Android 6.0 devices with arm32/thumb-2 architectures, the arguments may be wrong; and for Android 9.0+, pine will disable the hidden api restriction policy.
 ## Usage
 ### Basic Usage
 [![Download](https://img.shields.io/maven-central/v/top.canyie.pine/core.svg)](https://repo1.maven.org/maven2/top/canyie/pine/core/)